pir-ahsan-raza/prompt-forge/model-settings.md

-# Model Settings - What They Actually Do
+# Model Settings (What They Actually Do)

 These are the settings that matter and what changing them actually feels like in practice.
-Not the documentation definition - the real-world effect.
+Not the documentation definition, the real-world effect.

 ---